stevenleung2018/box_office_predictions/CODE_OF_CONDUCT.md

 ## Our Standards

-Every member of our community has the right to have their identity respected.
-The Python community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof),
+Every member of our team has the right to have their identity respected.
+The project team is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof),